This handsome guy was TNR on May 5, 2017 and posed for this picture a week later!

 In a TNR program, community cats are humanely trapped, brought to a veterinarian to be spayed or neutered, receive a rabies vaccine, flea control and their right ear is tipped (a sign that a cat has been spayed or neutered) and then returned to their outdoor home.

 Feral cats often times are injured as they struggle to survive on the streets, trying to avoid being hit by cars, killed by coyotes or poisons.
 If they have already been spayed or neutered, they will be re-trapped and brought in for medical treatment ranging from lacerations, eye removal and leg or tail amputations.

-It’s extremely tough on the streets and unfortunately, sometimes they need to be euthanized.
+It's an extremely tough life on the streets.
+Unfortunately, sometimes cats need to be trapped and euthanized